dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

 Four agents.
 They read your Supabase data, explain it, chart it, and put it online.

 You run one big prompt to set everything up.
-Then you type `ActivateAgent1`, `ActivateAgent2`, `ActivateAgent3`, `ActivateAgent4`, one at a time.
+Then you type `Activate Agent 1`, `Activate Agent 2`, `Activate Agent 3`, `Activate Agent 4`, one at a time.

 ## Dataset